sergiocollado/potpourri/notes_kubernetes.md

 - kube-public: special namespace which is unsecured and readable, used to expose information publically.
 - kube-node-lease: contains the node lease objects, for node heartbeat data.

+It is possible to create custom namespaces, for example one named 'dev" for development, and other 'prod' for production purpouses.

 ### Replication Controller